cylc/cylc-doc/src/user-guide/running-suites.rst

 Restart
 ^^^^^^^

-At restart (see ``cylc play --help``), the :term:`scheduler` initializes its task pool from the previous state at shutdown.
+At restart, the :term:`scheduler` initializes its task pool from the previous state at shutdown.
 This allows the suite to carry on exactly as it was just before being shut down or killed.

 .. code-block:: console